ThunderFly-aerospace/TFPM01/README.md

 The block schematic of that connection reflects the following photo:

 ![Connection between SPS30 sensor, TFGPS and TFUNIPAYLOAD](doc/img/TFPM01_connection.jpg)
-> Do not reffer image for pinout.
+> Do not refer to the image for pinout.

 | SPS30 Pin | Sigal | MCU | Color |